parsiya/parsiya.net/content/post/2020/2020-04-05-int-golang-spotthebug/index.markdown

 {{< imgcap title="strconv.Atoi error on the Go playground" src="05-atoi-error.png" >}}

-Going back to our original code.
+Going back to our original code on a 32-bit system:

 {{< codecaption title="Original code" lang="go" >}}
 // s := "2147483648"